Avatar

 Fresher

-• talk on remote peering to be presented in APRICOT 54 peering forum
+• talk on remote peering presented in APRICOT 54 peering forum

-• Philipp and Bajpai will organise a great PAM 2024 (Passive and Active Measurement Conference). happy to contribute to its success in the pc
+• Philipp and Bajpai organised a great PAM 2024 (Passive and Active Measurement Conference). happy to contribute to its success in the pc

 • our paper exploring the use of NLP to characterise amplification DDoS from flow samples was accepted at PACMNET journal and will be presented in CoNEXT'23 in Paris. well done, Rav!